monophony-hub/MonoECPlugins/EC_SceneExport/readme.txt

-﻿Scene export plugin for Emotion Creator v0.2
+﻿Scene export plugin for Emotion Creators
 Made by monophony

 ■説明